Everything You Need To Know About IELTS

 Scoring in IELTS

-IELTS scores results are reported on a 9-band scale.
+IELTS score results are reported on a 9-band scale.
 The table below will help you understand the score band.

-The scoring is done for each module of reading, speaking, writing and listening.
+The scoring is done for each of the four modules: reading, speaking, writing, and listening.
 The scores are then averaged to produce an overall band score.

-The validity of the IELTS report is valid for 2 years after which the candidate will need to take up the test again.
+The validity of the IELTS report is 2 years, after which the candidate will need to retake the test.

 Where are IELTS Scores Accepted?

-IELTS scores are accepted in Universities, Employers, Government and Professional Registrations in many native English speaking countries.
+IELTS scores are accepted in Universities, Employers, the Government and Professional Registrations in many native English-speaking countries.

-The first step of registering for an IELTS test begins with looking up for an IELTS test location near you.
-There are around 1,100 IELTS test centers located across 140 countries.
-So you can choose the center located near to you.
+The first step of registering for an IELTS test begins with looking for an IELTS test location near you.
+There are around 1,100 IELTS test centres located across 140 countries.
+You can then choose the centre located near you.

-The second step is registering paying the fee online.
+The second step is to register and pay the fee online.
 You are also required to provide a copy of your identification proof.
-The same identification proof should be provided during the time of taking the test.
+The same identification proof should be provided at the time of taking the test.

 Once your application is processed, the centre will send you a written confirmation letter stating that your test has been booked.